danwwilson/drake_docker/readme.md

 A number of data connectors have been included like:
  - `RPostgreSQL` for connecting to PostgreSQL databases
  - `Hmisc` for importing from MS Access databases (on linux)
- - `feather` for saving and accessing feather datasets
+ - `fst` for saving and accessing fst datasets
  - `XLConnect` for advanced usage with MS Excel docs

 The docker image does include a number of useful linux tools like